Australia in World War I: Fighting on the Western Front

-Additional AFC squadrons began forming in Australia for service on the Western Front, with No. 2, 3 and 4 Squadrons arriving in France between August and December 1917.
+Other AFC squadrons began forming in Australia for service on the Western Front, Nos.
+2, 3 and 4 Squadrons arriving in France between August and December 1917.
 No. 2 Squadron, equipped with DH5s, was subsequently involved in the Battle of Cambrai on 20 November 1917, conducting patrol duties, ground strafing and bombing enemy troops and positions.
 Casualties were high with 7 of the squadrons 18 aircraft shot down, and 2 pilots lost.
 No. 3 Squadron, equipped with RE8s, was supporting the final phase of the Battle of Passchendaele in Flanders, conducting mainly artillery spotting duties.
 No. 4 Squadron, equipped with Sopwith Camels, was the last to arrive in France, and was assigned to the First Army around Lens.
 Notably during March 1918 the squadron was engaged in aerial combat with aircraft commanded by Manfred von Richthofen—known as the 'Red Baron'—shooting down two German aircraft for the loss of one of their own.
-The Lens sector had been relatively quiet until 21 March 1918 when the Germans launched a major offensive, with No. 4 Squadron heavily engaged in low-level bombing to support the 4th Australian Division.
+The Lens sector had been relatively quiet until 21 March 1918 when the Germans launched a major offensive, No. 4 Squadron being heavily engaged in low-level bombing to support the 4th Australian Division.

-The Australian squadrons played a limited role in the allied advance from Amiens on 8 August 1918, with No. 3 Squadron engaged in reconnaissance and contact patrols to help identify the locations of forward troops.
+The Australian squadrons played a limited role in the allied advance from Amiens on 8 August 1918, No. 3 Squadron being engaged in reconnaissance and contact patrols to help identify the locations of forward troops.
 They also undertook extensive aerial photography to aid in remapping and the locating of German artillery positions.
 During this period Nos.
 2 and 4 Squadrons were in the Ypres–Arras area and were involved in patrols and raids on the railways in the vicinity of Lille.
 With the Germans in retreat during September 1918, the squadrons felt considerable pressure just keeping up.
 Regardless, No. 4 Squadron took part in, perhaps its most spectacular action, in the very last weeks of the war.
 On 29 October, 15 Australian Sopwith Snipes encountered more than 60 German Fokkers, in an action which became one of the largest air battles of the war.
 The Australians gained the upper hand and 10 Fokkers were shot down for the loss of one Snipe, and the damage of several others.

 During their time on the Western Front, No. 2 and No 4.
-Squadrons had been used mainly in the fighter role, while No. 3 Squadron was primarily used for reconnaissance.
-No. 4 Squadron became the most successful fighter squadron in France, accounting for 199 enemy aircraft, while No. 2 Squadron was credited with the destruction of 185.
+Squadrons had been used mainly in the fighter role, and No. 3 Squadron was primarily used for reconnaissance.
+No. 4 Squadron became the most successful fighter squadron in France, accounting for 199 enemy aircraft; No. 2 Squadron was credited with the destruction of 185.
 The total AFC casualties on the Western Front included 78 killed, 68 wounded and 33 taken prisoner.
 Following the end of the war on 11 November 1918, No. 4 Squadron was the only Australian unit assigned to the British Army of Occupation, arriving in Germany in December and being based in Cologne.
 The three AFC squadrons subsequently handed over their equipment to the RAF in February 1919 and returned to Australia where they disbanded.